Holly Valance

+Holly Rachel Candy (née Vukadinović; born 11 May 1983), known professionally as Holly Valance, is an Australian and British actress, singer, model, and a right-wing political activist.

+Valance became well known for her role as Felicity Scully on the Australian soap opera Neighbours (1999–2002) and later played Nika Volek in Prison Break (2005–2006).
+Her film roles include DOA: Dead or Alive (2006), National Lampoon's Pledge This!
+(2006), Taken (2008), and Kambakkht Ishq (2009).
+Her first album, Footprints (2002), provided three top three singles: "Kiss Kiss", "Down Boy" and "Naughty Girl".
+The title song of her second and final album, State of Mind (2003), was also a UK top ten single.
+She has become involved in UK and US politics as a prominent supporter and fundraiser for Nigel Farage and Donald Trump.

 Early life

-Holly Valance was born on 11 May 1983, as Holly Rachel Vukadinović, in Fitzroy, Victoria to a Serbian father, Rajko Vukadinović, and a British mother, Rachel (née Stephens), of English and Spanish descent.
+Holly Valance was born on 11 May 1983, as Holly Rachel Vukadinović, in Fitzroy, Victoria, from Serb father, Rajko Vukadinović, and a British mother of English and Spanish descent Rachel (née Stephens) from Southampton.
 Her father was a former pianist and model in his native Belgrade, Serbia, former Yugoslavia.
-Her mother, whose father was a relative of Benny Hill, was a model in the United Kingdom.
-Valance's parents divorced in 1986 and she has a sister, Coco.
-Rajko later remarried, and Holly has a half-sister, Olympia, who has also acted in Neighbours (2014–2018).
+Her mother, whose father was a relative of comedian Benny Hill, was a model in the United Kingdom.

+Valance's parents divorced in 1986.
+Valance has a sister, Coco.
+Rajko later remarried and Holly has a half-sister, Olympia, who has also acted in Neighbours as Paige Smith (2014–2018, 2020, 2022).
 In Melbourne Rajko ran a "trendy imported European clothes store".

-She started modelling as a teenager, when "she posed for supermarket catalogues and ad campaigns and by 14 she was earning $200 an hour modelling children's clothes and teenage lingerie."
-Valance grew up in Melbourne and moved to the UK when she was 18; she holds both Australian and British citizenship.
+Valance started modelling as a teenager, when "she posed for supermarket catalogues and ad campaigns and by 14 she was earning $200 an hour modelling children's clothes and teenage lingerie."
+She grew up in Melbourne and moved to the UK when she was 18; she holds both Australian and British citizenship.
 After two years she moved to Los Angeles, where she spent seven years before returning to the United Kingdom.